armsp/AIFU/README.md

 * I think using LangChain made things unnecessarily complicated.
 I could have just used openai's python library along with Microsoft's [guidance](https://github.com/microsoft/guidance/) library for making LLM outputs stable.
 * Similarity and near duplicate and duplicate detection is a whole research area in itself.
 This needs to be tackled properly and given more time to implement properly.
+* (Harm) Scoring does not work because we do not have a reference.
+There is high noise becasue GPT 4 can't do direct scoring (give a score to an input or response).

 **Clock** - 95 hrs